vmware-archive/platform-automation-demo/README.md

 - Allows for identification of any tile changes associated with a new version (patch or minor) of the tile prior to attempting to run the pipeline
 - Gives me good insight into the configuration dependencies with tile options and features

-Of note, there are differences in Caleb's repo:
+Key differences from Caleb's repo:

 - Caleb has setup his structure for *promoting* configuration amoung foundations.
 Think sandbox, non-prod, production.
 I've kept the directory structure, but removed the scripts as I only have one foundation
 - Due to the multiple foundations, he has a concept of common configuration across foundations, I removed this